AksoEo/docs/asc.md

 - `datetime_fmt a`: formats epoch timestamp a

 ### Miscellaneous
+- `if a b c`: if a then b else c
+    + if a is not a bool, will always pick c
 - `format_currency a b`: returns b (interpreted as smallest currency unit, e.g. cents) formatted in currency a, where a is a string like 'USD'
 - `id a`: returns a